top of page

 Lord knows I could all use the help I can get.

-That being said I drove nearly 4 hours to see him without my license or any money.
+That being said I drove nearly 4 hours both ways to see him without my license or any money or my cellphone.

-I didnt realize it until I got there because they asked for it.
+I didnt realize any of this until I got there because they asked for ID.

-He knew, and loved that I am the hot mess I am, and literally embraced it.
+He knew, and loved that I am the hot mess I am, and literally embraced it as opposed to despise it.

-He wasn't able to speak, but he let me know in everyday possible he heard it all.
+He wasn't able to speak, but he did his best to let me know in every way he possible that he heard it all.

-He never got mad for my various projects or chaos, he just laughed and smiled.
+The man never got mad for my various projects or chaos, he just laughed and smiled, and asked how he could help.

 They will be missed, as will you.